pay-theory/pay-theory-docs/API/TRANSACTION.md

 The amount of the transaction.

 **`merchant_uid`: String**
-The PayTheory unique identifier for the merchant the transaction amount being calculated is for.
+The Pay Theory unique identifier for the merchant the transaction amount being calculated is for.

 **Returns**